The George Lucas Talk Show: Streaming show

-In March 2020, while Connor was performing on tour with rock band Guster, the COVID-19 pandemic escalated to the point where the remaining dates of the tour had to be postponed.
-While Connor had been on tour, Griffin Newman had been performing one man musical revue shows at the UCB Theatre as Watto, with a May the 4th episode of The George Lucas Talk Show being prepared as their first show after a brief hiatus.
+In March 2020, while Ratliff was performing on tour with rock band Guster, the COVID-19 pandemic escalated to the point where the remaining dates of the tour had to be postponed.
+While Ratliff had been on tour, Griffin Newman had been performing one-man musical revue shows at the UCB Theatre as Watto, with a May the 4th episode of The George Lucas Talk Show being prepared as their first show after a brief hiatus.

-Ratliff, Newman and Cotnoir put together a May the 4th Show on Chris Gethard's Planet Scum Live comedy network; Connor was not interested in the prospect of taking the live show to an online format, thinking that “it was going to be bad and more people would see it (than the live show) and it would diminish the reputation of the live show as retroactive bad press”.
+Ratliff, Newman, and Cotnoir put together a May the 4th Show on Chris Gethard's Planet Scum Live comedy network; Connor was not interested in the prospect of taking the live show to an online format, thinking that “it was going to be bad and more people would see it (than the live show) and it would diminish the reputation of the live show as retroactive bad press”.
 He presented two ideas to Griffin and Patrick; one would be to book George Lucas himself as a guest, and the other was to do a show for charity.
-A GoFundMe page had been set up to benefit the out of work UCB Theatre employees and it solidified the interest in bringing the show back in a new format.
-During discussions on what exactly they would do during the live stream, Connor brought up the idea to watch all fourteen canonical live action Star Wars film in chronological order, including: all 9 films of the Skywalker Saga; Solo; Rogue One, the two Ewok movies; and the Star Wars Holiday Special.
+A GoFundMe page had been set up to benefit the out-of-work UCB Theatre employees and it solidified the interest in bringing the show back in a new format.
+During discussions on what exactly they would do during the live stream, Connor brought up the idea to watch all fourteen canonical live-action Star Wars film in chronological order, including all 9 films of the Skywalker Saga; Solo; Rogue One; the two Ewok movies; and the Star Wars Holiday Special.
 Said Ratliff: “If we don't do the Ewok movies, the whole thing isn't worth doing.”
 The marathon ran over 30 hours and featured multiple guests, raising funds for the UCB Theatre's unemployed staff.